SpriteOvO/Telegram-Anti-Revoke/README.md

 ## :beer: Acknowledgments
 * Thanks to [采蘑菇的小蘑菇] for providing help with compiling Telegram.
-* Thanks to [dummycatz] for pointing out the cause of cross-module malloc/free memory crashes.
+* Thanks to [dummycatz] for pointing out the cause of cross-module malloc/free crash.

 ## :warning: Warning
 This open source project and plugin is unofficial and is for educational purposes only.